brickfaced/django-imager/README.md

 None at this time

 ### Change log
-02:45 - create model test, installed multiselectfield, install factory-boy, update requirements.txt 03:30 - changed all setting s to come form env, added models.py, created app imager_profile 04:20 - create django app, added readme and requirements.txt, set up env
+02:45 - created registration and signin forms, installed django-registration, update requirements.txt 03:30 - changed all setting s to come form env, added models.py and chengeded  urls , created app django-registration 04:20 - added readme and requirements and tests